 We note that the orthosymplectic type simultaneously resembles all three classical types $B, C, D$.
 In the sequel note~\cite{ft2}, we construct orthosymplectic Lax matrices generalizing our orthogonal and symplectic Lax matrices from~\cite{ft,fkt}.

 While we were preparing the present note and~\cite{ft2}, the work~\cite{mr} appeared that independently treats the $N=1$ case.
-The argument of~\emph{loc.cit.} is quite similar to ours and also crucially relies on the Drinfeld realization of $X^\rtt(\fosp(1|2))$, thus filling in the aforementioned gaps of~\cite{acfr}.
+The arguments of~\emph{loc.cit.} are quite similar to ours and also crucially rely on the Drinfeld realization of $X^\rtt(\fosp(1|2))$, thus filling in the aforementioned gaps of~\cite{acfr}.